nozzle/nzTour/README.md

 *	Promise Driven Events & Hooks (Because we <3 Angular)
 *	nzTour doesn't touch your DOM (more info below)

-## Installation
+## Installation & Usage

 1.	`$ bower/npm install nz-tour --save`
+2.  jQuery before Angular
-2. Include `dist/nz-tour.min.js` and `dist/nz-tour.min.css` files.
+3. Include `dist/nz-tour.min.js` and `dist/nz-tour.min.css` files.
-3. Add `nzTour` as a dependency in your app.
+4. Add `nzTour` as a dependency in your app.
-4. Inject the `nzTour` service anywhere in your app.
+5. Inject the `nzTour` service anywhere in your app.

 ## Simple Usage